fosshostorg/policy/README.md

     **In effect**, it forms the basis to constantly move toward greater clarity with less effort, while measuring all of our other goals.

--   Our Categories
+### Our Categories

 1. VITAL, part of our committed operating records
 2. PUBLIC, leading toward disclosure of what might otherwise be internal use information.
 3. EXAMPLE, a reference demonstrating how to use or apply our policy.
 4. PROCEDURE, something we usually want to do deliberately.
 5. RECORD, an explicit record of something that happened, by policy stated or quoted or referenced here.
 6. SECRET, explicit reference to information not intended to become PUBLIC, etc. not shared.
 7. RISK, a specific thing detouring or harming or counter to our or our communities interest.
-    8. EXCEPTION, something in the past that we didn't plan for or usually would not want to do.
+8. EXCEPTION, something in the past or future that we didn't plan for or usually would not want to do.
 9. FINAL, when a section of text including any markup is and should be duly received verbatim.

 ### How To Change This Document     :VITAL:PUBLIC:EXAMPLE:PROCEDURE: